 If the SSA feels that the evidence is insufficient to make a decision, or if there are inconsistencies between what you report and your medical evidence, you could be sent for a "consultative examination," which is an examination by a doctor that is paid for by the SSA.

-If the SSA finds that you are now able to work, see our article on continuing benefits while you appeal for information on when your disability benefit checks will stop.
+If Social Security decides to terminate your benefits because you are no longer disabled and are able to work, you can appeal the CDR decision.
+See our article on continuing disability benefits while you appeal for information on when your disability benefit checks will stop.